CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2 - The Planets.md

 ```
 $\blacksquare$

-Furthermore, the ellipse can also be written in polar form:
+Furthermore, the ellipse can also be written in polar form (with the origin at the focus):
 ```math
 r = \frac{ep}{1 + e\cos(\theta)}\tag{12}
 ```